Last updated February 16, 2022.

 You can also find an assortment of gotu kola teas, as either a single ingredient tea or in combination with other herbs.

 Some brain-healthy teas contain gotu kola with ginkgo, another important brain-enhancing herb.

 Sometimes it’s added to holy basil (Ocimum sanctum), a highly regarded adaptogenic herb also known as tulsi.

 Mt.
 Sinai Health Library recommends drinking 3 cups of gotu kola tea per day to benefit a variety of health conditions.

 You certainly can eat gotu kola, but for most of us, it’s a lot easier and more convenient to take it as a supplement.

 Gotu kola supplements are sold in the form of capsules, tablets, and tinctures.

-The dosage for reducing anxiety is 500 mg twice a day.
-(31)
+The dosage for reducing anxiety is 500 mg taken twice per day.

 Gotu Kola Side Effects and Interactions